smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The log trigger flow is used to determine if a log is eligible to perform.
 It is triggered by a ticker that get the latest logs from log event provider.
 The results are collected, filtered, and checked again.
 Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.

-#### Log Recovery Flow
+#### Log Recovery Proposal Flow

 The log recovery flow is used to recover logs that were missed by the log trigger flow.
 It is triggered by a ticker that gets missed logs from log recoverer.
 The results are collected, filtered, and checked again.
 Eligible results are then pushed into the metadata store with `RecoveredLog` [instruction](#instructions).
-The plugin will then collect the instructions and push them into the outcome to be processed in next round, where they will go into log trigger flow.
+The plugin will then collect the instructions and push them into the outcome to be processed in next round where they gets picked up into recovery finalization flow.

+#### Log Recovery Finalization Flow

+The recovery finalization flow takes recoverable payloads merged with the latest blocks and runs the pipeline for them.

+The recovery finalization ticker will call log provider to build payloads with the latest logs.
+Then they will go into log observer to be checked again.
+Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.

 ## Visuals